What's Hot and What's Not

 CAR's Unsold Inventory Index of unsold homes dropped to a 3 months' supply.
 That's the third lowest level in the last three years.

 CAR's Chief Economist, Leslie Appleton Young cautioned, "The spring home buying season is off to a good start; however, higher interest rates, a dearth of housing inventory, and slow wage growth will continue to have an adverse effect on housing affordability that is putting upward pressure on home prices, and is sure to hamper the market throughout the year."

 DISCLAIMER: This monthly newsletter is posted by Orange Coast Title Company and its family of companies.
 The opinions expressed herein are solely those of the author and not of management or their employees.
 Any criticisms, corrections or suggestions are always welcomed at email@example.com.

-SOURCES: LA Times, OC Register, Fresno Bee, Sacramento Bee, San Bernardino Sun, Desert Sun, San Diego Tribune, Wall Street Journal, NAR, CAR, NAHB, MBA, CBIA, & CMBA.
+SOURCES: LA Times, OC Register, Fresno Bee, Sacramento Bee, San Bernardino Sun, San Diego Tribune, Wall Street Journal, NAR, CAR, NAHB, MBA, CBIA, & CMBA.